I Love Lucy: Legacy, critical acclaim and other honors

-Documentary and dramatizations
+Documentaries and dramatizations

 On April 28, 1990, CBS aired a television movie titled I Love Lucy: The Very First Show hosted by Lucie Arnaz, daughter of Lucille Ball and Desi Arnaz, with commentary that showed the original unaired pilot episode of I Love Lucy that was produced by Ball and Desi Arnaz themselves and found after 40 years.
 The movie was nominated for a Primetime Emmy Award as an "Outstanding Informational Special".

 On February 10, 1991, CBS aired a television movie titled Lucy & Desi: Before the Laughter, about the lives of Ball and Desi Arnaz.
 The movie recreated a number of scenes from classic I Love Lucy episodes, including "Lucy Thinks Ricky Is Trying to Murder Her" and "Lucy Does a TV Commercial".
 Frances Fisher starred as Ball and Maurice Benard as Desi Arnaz.

 On May 4, 2003, CBS aired a television movie titled Lucy, portraying the life of Ball and recreating a number of scenes from classic I Love Lucy episodes, including "Lucy Does a TV Commercial", "Lucy Is Enceinte", and "Job Switching".
 Near the end of the movie, a selection of TV Guide covers is seen in a hallway, showing I Love Lucy franchises on their covers.
 Also included is close-up of a New York Post article about the birth of Little Ricky.
 Rachel York starred as Ball and Danny Pino as Desi Arnaz.